 Primary Focus & Experience

 Ian’s practice focuses on land use entitlements for multifamily residential, office and commercial projects, with an emphasis on working in Puget Sound jurisdictions.
 Ian works with developers, property owners and investors to identify and execute strategies that provide predictable, cost-effective pathways to secure entitlements.
 Prior to joining McCullough Hill Leary, he served in Governor Gregoire's administration as a liaison to local government, civic and business interests throughout the South Puget Sound and as a lobbyist for cities.
 Ian uses his legislative and policy background to help clients navigate political issues arising in the land use process.

 Recent Significant Engagements

 Puget Sound urban development.
-Obtained entitlements for numerous mixed-use residential, office, retail and institutional developments in Seattle, Bellevue and Redmond.
+Obtained entitlements for numerous mixed-use residential, office, hotel, retail, religious and educational developments in Seattle, Bellevue and Redmond.